abstruction/GDTBot4Lemmy/README.md

-Baseball GDT Bot
+GDTBot4Lemmy
 =====================================

 ### Current Version: 5.0.0

-The point of this project is to create a bot that will generate a
-	game discussion thread that contains live linescore and boxscore, post it in the correct Lemmy forum for that team, and keep it updated throughout the game.
+This is a fork of https://github.com/mattabullock/Baseball-GDT-Bot

+This is a bot for Lemmy that creates Major League Baseball game day threads, game threads, postgame threads, and an off-day threads.
+Pregame and Game threads are updated periodically, and all stats are pulled from MLB's (free, generous) API.

-Version 5 is a fork from 4 altered to work on Lemmy rather than Reddit, and with a completely rewritten main.py.
+Version 5 is a fork from 4, altered to work on Lemmy rather than Reddit, and with a completely rewritten main.py.
 Version 5 is also in Python 3.